FNNDSC/plugin2cube/README.rst

            and is a REQUIRED parameter.

+           [--nodockerpull]
+           If specified, the app will not try and pull the image, but will assume the image exists in the local repository space.
+This is useful for container images that are purely local and have not been pushed to any container registry.

            [--name <pluginNameInCUBE>]
            The name of the plugin within CUBE.
 Typically something like "pl-someAnalysis".
 If not supplied, name will be inferred from